-The first vintage of our “Bat-Nat” has been harvested in September 2015.
+The second vintage of our “Bat-Nat” has been harvested in September 2016.
 It’s made of Schwarzriesling / Pinot Meunier growing on shell limestone.
 The vineyard is pretty much in the middle of our town.
 We started farming it organically in 2014.
 And as the vineyard had been treated well before we took over the plants didn’t suffer from that switch – at the cost of a reduced yield.
-2015 was a low-acid year so we picked the grapes relatively early.

 In 2014 we took over a vineyard situated in the town of Kitzingen where our winery is situated too.
 It used to be outside of town but over time houses and gardens grew around it, it’s a very unusual and unlikely place.
 Shortly after posting the first pictures of the vineyard we met a guy who dedicates a good part of his life to the bats of our area.